TeamFoxx2025/LadyFoxx/docs/docs/design/consensus/polybft/protocol.md

 ## Staking

-Staking is governed by staking contracts directly on Polygon.
-To be clear, the staking module validates on Polygon and does not rely on Ethereum's security, but in principle, two chains are securing the network, PoS client and Ethereum.
-Transaction checkpoints still occur on Ethereum, but Ethereum does not validate staking on Polygon.
+Staking is governed by staking contracts directly on LadyFoxx.
+To be clear, the staking module validates on LadyFoxx and does not rely on Ethereum's security, but in principle, two chains are securing the network, PoS client and Ethereum.
+Transaction checkpoints still occur on Ethereum, but Ethereum does not validate staking on LadyFoxx.

 At the end of each epoch, a reward calculation occurs to reward the active validators.